 Dinosaur Ridge would love to encourage and feed your child’s adventurous spirit with our camps!
 We know choosing a camp is a very important decision and we hope to provide the answers here to some of the question you may have.
 Do you have a question that isn’t answered here?
 Please send it over to Erin LaCount at Education@dinoridge.org.

-Registration for our 2018 Summer Camps will be done online.
-You can access the registration button the first week of January here on the summer camp page of our website: http://dinoridge.org/summer-camps.html
+Registration for our 2019 Summer Camps will be done online.
+You can access the registration button January 14 on the summer camp page of our website.

 Camp drop off and pick up will be at the Main Dinosaur Ridge Visitor Center: 16831 W Alameda Parkway, Morrison, CO 80465.
 On-site activities will be done at this Visitor Center at the back picnic area behind the gift shop building.
 Arrangements can be made for an offsite drop off, but only on a case-by-case basis.